Skip to main content

 • Available on the Team and Enterprise plans.

-• Hex MCP Server works with Claude Desktop, Claude Code, and Cursor, as well as most standard MCP Clients.
-Support for ChatGPT is coming soon.
+• Hex MCP Server works with Claude Desktop, Claude Code, ChatGPT, and Cursor, as well as most standard MCP clients.

-• Users will need the Explorer workspace role to interact with the create_thread and continue_thread tools.
+• Users will need the Explorer workspace role or higher to interact with the create_thread and continue_thread tools.

 • Hex MCP server is currently in beta.